tilwolff/risk_series/README.md

     2019-09-04;0.011;0.015;0.017;0.018
     2019-09-05;0.012;0.016;0.016;0.018
 </pre>
-When uploading new data on the endpoint /data/NAME, the NAME info in the first csv field may be left empty.
+When uploading new data on the endpoint /data/NAME, the NAME info in the first csv field is overrided and, consequently, may be left empty.